apigee/api-platform-samples/learn-edge/README.md

 # Learn Edge by doing

 The Learn Edge series is a hands-on learning exprience for beginning Edge developers.
-Each step is designed to be quick and easy to try and teaches a core concept or technique that Edge developers must master to be successful with the platform.
+Each step is designed to be quick and easy to try and teaches a core Apigee Edge concept or technique.

 ### Recommended order of examples